-The hotel rooms at the Lodge face the historic and scenically beautiful Isandlwana plain with a view of the mountain.
+The hotel rooms at the Lodge face scenically beautiful Isandlwana plain with a view of the mountain.
 The Lodge features a total of twelve luxury rooms which feature en-suite bathrooms.
 The rooms are a mixture of traditional and modern styles.
-From the comfort of the Lodge, guests can admire the scenic views over the breathtaking landscape.
+From the comfort of the Lodge, guests can admire the scenic views of the breathtaking landscape.

-The Mkhuze game reserve is world famous for its abundance of bird life.
-More than 500 species of birds are in Mkuzi where visitors are encouraged to use the numerous hides on the river bank and lakeside to view the passing panoply of wildlife.
+The game reserve is world famous for its abundance of bird life.
+More than 500 species of birds are in Mkuzi where visitors are encouraged to use the many hides on the river bank and lakeside to view the passing panoply of wildlife.

 Isandlwana Historic Reserve

 Guests are encouraged to experience the walk through the Isandlwana Historic Reserve where one can observe various birds and game including Impala and Zebra.
 In certain parts, one may find piles of white stones which indicate mass graves of British soldiers who fought and died at Isandlwana.

 This walk takes about 3 hours and can be enjoyed by the physically fit.
 It is a must for those interested in the Battle of Isandlwana.
 During the warm summer months, one will have to swim the Buffalo River.